Austal USA: Projects

-Austal USA is also currently constructing the Independence class of littoral combat ships for the United States Navy, based on a 127 m advanced trimaran seaframe.
-In March 2015, Navy Secretary Ray Mabus testified before Congress that the Navy intends to purchase a total of 52 the vessels.
+Austal USA is currently constructing the Independence class of littoral combat ships for the United States Navy, based on a 127 m advanced trimaran seaframe.
+In March 2015, Navy Secretary Ray Mabus testified before Congress that the Navy intends to purchase 52 of the vessels.
 The final 20 will be upgraded with new capabilities.
 The cost of each ship is about $350 million.

-It was announced in November 2008 that Austal USA had won a United States Navy contract to build ten Spearhead-class expeditionary fast transport ships.
+In November 2008, Austal USA won a United States Navy contract to build ten Spearhead-class expeditionary fast transport ships.
 The design, with a catamaran seaframe, was drawn from the Austal-built MV Westpac Express.
 Unlike the Littoral Combat Ship, the Joint High Speed Vessel is for transport, not combat.

-On July 22, 2010, Austal USA hosted a keel-laying ceremony at its shipyard to signify the erection of the first modules on USAV Spearhead (JHSV 1), lead ship in the 10-ship Joint High Speed Vessel (JHSV) program, The JHSV program has a potential worth of over $1.6 billion for the company.
-On December 27, 2012, the navy awarded its final option under its current contract, and ordered JHSV-10.
+In July 2010, Austal USA hosted a keel-laying ceremony at its shipyard to signify the erection of the first modules on USAV Spearhead (JHSV 1), lead ship in the 10-ship Joint High Speed Vessel (JHSV) program, The JHSV program has a potential worth of over $1.6 billion for the company.
+In December 2012, the navy awarded its final option under its current contract, and ordered JHSV-10.

-Austal USA also signed a contract for 10 Joint High Speed Vessels (JHSVs).
-One of them, the Trenton (JHSV 5) completed acceptance trials March 13 and was delivered on April 13, 2015 to the Navy's Military Sealift Command.
+Austal USA signed a contract for 10 Joint High Speed Vessels (JHSVs).
+One of them, the Trenton (JHSV 5) completed acceptance trials in March 2015 and was delivered in April 2015 to the Navy's Military Sealift Command.

-On May 5, 2016, Austal USA has been awarded a $18.5 million contract from the Navy for the 12th Expeditionary Fast Transport (EPF) vessel.
+In May 2016, Austal USA was awarded a $18.5 million contract from the Navy for the 12th Expeditionary Fast Transport (EPF) vessel.

-The United States Coast Guard awarded Austal USA a contract on June 30, 2022 to build up to 11 Offshore Patrol Cutters under Phase 2 of the program with a potential total combined price of $3.3 billion if all 11 ships are ordered.
+On June 30, 2022, the United States Coast Guard awarded Austal USA a contract to build up to 11 Offshore Patrol Cutters under Phase 2 of the program, with a potential total combined price of $3.3 billion if all 11 ships are ordered.